10 ways to get FREE modern & classic e-books, digital comics & audiobooks

 Much like in a physical library, an e-book or audiobook can only be borrowed/checked out by a limited number of people at a time.
 If you find the title you want has already been checked out you can usually put a hold/reservation on it for when it becomes available again.

 Your e-book or audiobook should automatically disappear (or become unreadable) from your device once the allotted borrowing time has expired.

-E-book seller Kobo, which also makes a rival device to the Kindle, has a regularly-updated section with 700+ free fiction and non-fiction e-books, eg, Calculated Deception by K.T.
-Lee, Shopping for an Heir by Julia Kent and A Pinch of Salt by Bethany Lopez.
+E-book seller Kobo, which also makes a rival device to the Kindle, has a regularly-updated section with 700+ free fiction and non-fiction e-books including romance, mystery & thriller, fantasy & horror, science fiction and more genres.

 You'll need to sign up for free to access the e-books, and then you'll be able to either download them to your computer, view them in the free Kobo app, or on a Kobo reader if you have one.

 If using the Kobo app, once you've signed up/in, select the menu and then choose 'Free eBooks' – you can then choose the book you want to read from several genres.
 Once you've selected 'Add to My Books' you'll be able to read the book on your device.

 150+ free e-books and comics at Google Play Books for Android & iOS devices

 Google Play has a books section where you can buy and download books, comics, and textbooks – but it also offers over 150 of these for free, eg, City of Wishes by Rachel Morgan, Veggie BBQ by Joe Wicks, and Eat Green Get Lean by Michael Matthews.

 You'll need to have a free Google account, then simply choose the title you want to read and select 'Free eBook'.